kaian0414/kaian0414/README.md

 ## Hello, I am Ka Ian 👋
 A MSc.
 Student in Computing Programme at MPI.

 I am interested in the things with visualisation, and I believe colors and images can catch everyone's eyes.
 Also, I enjoy discussing psychology, that's a interesting topic!
-I Wanna to be a life long learners.
+I wanna to be a life long learners.

 ## Favorite Creations :satisfied:
 :computer: BSc Final Year Project - Android Learning App